joshwrightci/Hackathon2-WeatherOrNot/README.md

 - Create a login section for the users that will store previous searches etc.

+- Add more specificity to search function so that city names that appear in various countries will give a dropdown suggestion so the user can pick which one they want.

 ### A Weather or Not Production